 As previously, there are conveniences to Burroughs’ original plot, Carter’s method of travel to Mars and running into his friend Tars Tarkas on arrival are a couple of them, but he quickly throws in massive lion-like beasts called Banths, an alluring slave woman, and something rotten within the core religion of Mars, or Barsoom as it is to its inhabitants.
 A tribe of sky pirates rapidly follow, and Burroughs and Nelson move the action along so quickly that lapses in logic are forgotten, although when considered, the plot does appear to be conceived as it progresses rather than with an end in mind.
 The pulp origins are evident in the frequent last minute escapes, and it’s not as easy to overlook the objectification of women in the stories, all of whom throw themselves at the irresistible Carter, few of them wearing much in the way of clothing, although that applies to all inhabitants.

 Those familiar with the original novel will notice changes, the most prominent being the excision of a plot serving no purpose other than artificial tension of Carter not knowing his son.
-The cliffhanger ending also comes from the original, Burroughs in 1913 secure enough that the series was popular enough to continue, as it does here in volume three.
+The cliffhanger ending also comes from the original, Burroughs in 1913 secure enough that the series was popular enough to continue, as it does here in volume three, although the aspects of the original were rather cheap sensationalism and Nelson resolves those here.
 This is also available as value for money pairing with its predecessor as the first Warlord of Mars Omnibus.